~/strait-watch LIVE --:--:-- apps ← about me

 The 12-month rolling average transit count for the same chokepoint — roughly what a normal day looks like.
 A reading 10% below baseline is noise.
 25% below is worth watching.
 40% below usually means a named disruption is in progress.

-Why only 7 chokepoints?
+Why these 10 chokepoints?

 How current is the data?